PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-25-newparadigm1.md

 ![A hoatzin in Peru (Kate from UK, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons</a>](/uploads/2022/hoatzin.jpg)

+A hoatzin in Peru (Kate from UK, CC BY-SA 2.0 <https://creativecommons.org/licenses/by-sa/2.0>, via Wikimedia Commons</a

 Dismissals of evolutionary biology have come at such a pace lately that we need at least a monthly report on how the previous month's evolutionary theory has been overthrown.
 I hope that this can be a regular feature.
 I figure that once a month is about